karenporrass/karenporrass.github.io/README.md

 # Personal website
-Hi! this is the repo of my personal website [Click](https://karenporrass.github.io/).
+Hi! this is the repo of my personal website.
+[Click](https://karenporrass.github.io/).